jessedesimone/fmriconnmap/README.md

 - This can be used for visual purposes (i.e., QC the functional network associated with a given ROI) or statistical purposes (i.e., restricting statistical tests to a masked region)
 - This feature creates a FWER-corrected group-level map/mask based on the cluster-size threshold for a given voxel-wise p-value (0.001) and alpha-level threshold (0.01); see 3dClustSim in AFNI for more details.

+### Function 3 - Create group-level connectivity matrix
+- create a group-level connectivity matrix (pearson correlation) for each ROI-to-ROI comparison
+- computes 3dROIstats on errts file for each subject and each roi
+- for each roi, concatenates subject-level roistats
+- for each roi, computes mean across all subjects
+- computes pearson correlation for each ROI-to-ROI comparison

 ## Subject-level instructions
 ### Clone git repository & configure directories
 - Fork repository to your GitHub account and clone repository to local machine <br/>